tomsnunes/CodeScoop/README.md

 scoop install python ruby go perl
 ```

-If you've built software that you'd like others to use, Scoop is an alternative to building an installer (e.g. MSI or InnoSetup) — you just need to zip your program and provide a JSON manifest that describes how to install it.
+If you've built software that you'd like others to use, CodeScoop is an alternative to building an installer (e.g. MSI or InnoSetup) — you just need to zip your program and provide a JSON manifest that describes how to install it.

 ## Installation

-Run the following command from a **non-admin** PowerShell to install scoop to its default location `C:\Users\<YOUR USERNAME>\scoop`.
+Run the following command from a **non-admin** PowerShell to install scoop to its default location `C:\Users\<YOUR USERNAME>\codescoop`.

 ```powershell
 iwr -useb get.scoop.sh | iex